Abdullah00001/Abdullah00001/README.md

 # 👋 Hi, I'm Abdullah!

 ### 👨‍💻 About Me
-I'm a 22-year-old Computer Science student with a strong passion for software development and the tech world.
-My journey began with foundational languages like C and C++, which gave me a solid base in problem-solving.
-Over time, I’ve expanded my skills across the full-stack ecosystem, from front-end web development to backend server management, and I’m currently focused on the MERN stack.
+I'm a 22-year-old Computer Science student deeply passionate about backend development and system design.
+My journey started with foundational languages like C and C++, which built a strong problem-solving mindset.
+Over time, I transitioned into full-stack development, but my true focus lies in backend technologies.
+I’m currently honing my skills in TypeScript, Node.js, and Express, with a strong emphasis on building scalable and efficient systems.
+My current learning path includes Docker, CI/CD, and deploying real-world applications, as I work toward becoming a backend software engineer

 ### 📚 My Journey in Programming